konstin/rustup-pypi/Readme.md

 # rustup-pypi

 Unofficial [rustup](https://rustup.rs/) distribution for PyPI.
 Install rustup, and by extension Cargo and rustc, through Python.
-Useful for example when writing Python modules in Rust or for platform-independent installation inst
+Useful when writing Python modules in Rust or for a platform-independent Rust install command.

 Usage: